 As a result of growing globalization, including such areas as biotechnology, clinical trials, distribution of pharmaceutical products and reproductive medicine, the requirement for effective and reliable solutions for keeping clinical samples, pharmaceutical products and other specimen at frozen temperatures takes on added significance due to more complex shipping routes, extended shipping times, custom delays and logistics challenges.
 Today, such specimens are traditionally shipped in styrofoam cardboard insulated containers packed with dry ice, gel/freezer packs or a combination thereof.
 The current dry ice solutions have limitations that severely limit their effective use for both short and long-distances (e.g., international).
-Conventional dry ice shipments often require labor-intensive "tre-icing" operations resulting in higher labor and shipping costs.
+Conventional dry ice shipping costs.